aristath/maera-docs/source/includes/_filters.md

 add_filter( 'maera/container_class', 'maera_container_class' );
 ?>
 ```
+This filter will change or add the class to the main container.
+You may want to use this filter to change the width of the container or to append a certain CSS class.

 ## maera/content_width

-You may want to use this filter to change the default width of the container.

-Example:

 ```php
 <?php